Zipfian-Science/rickled/docs/source/cli_tools.rst

 .. code-block:: text

    positional arguments:
      {get,set,del,type,search,func}
-      get                 Tool for getting values from YAML files set                 Tool for setting values in YAML files del                 Tool for deleting keys in YAML files type                Tool for checking type of keys in YAML files search              Tool for searching keys in YAML files func                Tool for executing function defined in YAML files
+       get                 Getting values from objects
+       set                 Setting values in objects
+       del                 For deleting keys (paths) in objects type                Printing value type
+       search              For searching keys (paths) in objects func                Executing functions defined in objects

    optional arguments:
-      -h, --help            show this help message and exit --input INPUT         input file to create object from --output OUTPUT       write to output file
+     -h, --help            show this help message and exit --input               input file to create object from --output              write to output file
-      --output-type OUTPUT_TYPE
-                            output type (default = YAML)
+     --output-type         output type (default = YAML)
      --load-lambda         load lambda types

 Using this tool requires input of a YAML, JSON, TOML (etc.) file.
-This is done with the ``--input`` option.
+This is done with the ``--input`` option or alternatively piped.

 .. code-block:: shell